Andrettin/Wyrmsun/readme.txt

 - The game speed number which appears on the interface now has "Speed:" written before it.
 - Removed in-game option to remove the fog of war.
 - Added in-game option to reverse the direction of mouse wheel scrolling.
+- Fixed issue which caused strange shapes to appear behind the minimap if OpenGL were active.

 * Quests
 - In many of the Germanic and Teuton quests, the player now starts with two farms already built.